 Arrive and check-in at your hotel of choice.
 For a cozy bed and breakfast experience, we recommended the Edwardian Inn.
-For those who prefer a traditional hotel experience, we recommend the Best Western Hotel.
+For those who prefer a traditional hotel experience, we recommend the Quality Inn & Suites.

-Head downtown for dinner at El Rio Lindo for margaritas and Mexican food.
+Head downtown for dinner at Delta Que & Brew for drinks and BBQ.
 Afterwards take a stroll up to the Levee Walk to see the moon rise over the Mississippi.
 Interpretive panels along the Walk discuss the Yazoo Pass Expedition and changes Union occupation brought to Helena.

-If you want to forgo your hotel breakfast, head to Kelly’s for a sausage and biscuit sandwich.
+If you want to forgo your hotel breakfast, head to Delta Diner for a sausage and biscuit sandwich.
 They make their biscuits homemade every morning, so they’ll be hot and fresh.

 Head to Cherry Street in downtown Helena to the Delta Cultural Center, a state museum, which features two locations with exhibits on the Civil War, the Mississippi River and the Delta Blues.
 The Center’s gift shop is a great place to pick up souvenirs.